The Amazing Race 25

 The Amazing Race 25 is the twenty-fifth season of the American reality competition show The Amazing Race.
 Hosted by Phil Keoghan, it featured eleven teams of two, each with a pre-existing relationship, competing in a race around the world to win US$1,000,000.
 This season visited four continents and ten countries and traveled over 26000 mi during twelve legs.
 Starting in New York City, racers traveled through the U.S. Virgin Islands, England, Scotland, Denmark, Sweden, Morocco, Italy, Malta, Singapore, and the Philippines before returning to the United States and finishing in Greater Los Angeles.
 Elements introduced in this season include a public start; the Save, which was awarded to the winners of the first leg and would save them from elimination once; an Express Pass hidden on the racecourse; the Blind Detour, where teams learned about the task that they chose after arriving at its location; and four teams racing in the final leg.
 Elements of the show that returned for this season include the mid-leg elimination.
-The season premiered on CBS on September 26, 2014, with the season finale airing on December 19, 2014.
+The season premiered on CBS on September 26, 2014, and concluded on December 19, 2014.

 Food scientists Amy DeJong and Maya Warren were the winners of this season, while married dentists Jim and Misti Raman finished in second place, and married surfers Adam Dirks and Bethany Hamilton finished in third place.